JFK (film): Post-release

-On Christmas Day, the Los Angeles Times ran a critical article entitled "Suppression of the Facts Grants Stone a Broad Brush."
-New York Newsday followed suit the next day with two articles – "The Blurred Vision of JFK" and "The Many Theories of a Jolly Green Giant".
+New York Newsday published two articles on Boxing Day: "The Blurred Vision of JFK" and "The Many Theories of a Jolly Green Giant".
 A few days later, the Chicago Sun-Times followed suit with "Stone's Film Trashes Facts, Dishonors J.F.K."
 Jack Valenti, then president and chief executive of the Motion Picture Association of America, denounced Stone's film in a seven-page statement.
 He wrote: "In much the same way, young German boys and girls in 1941 were mesmerized by Leni Riefenstahl's Triumph of the Will, in which Adolf Hitler was depicted as a newborn God.
 Both JFK and Triumph of the Will are equally a propaganda masterpiece and equally a hoax.
 Mr. Stone and Leni Riefenstahl have another genetic linkage: neither of them carried a disclaimer on their film that its contents were mostly pure fiction."
 Stone recalls in an interview, "I can't even remember all the threats, there were so many of them."

 TIME magazine ranked it the fourth best film of 1991, while also including it in "Top 10 Historically Misleading Films" in 2011.

 Ebert named Stone's film as the year's best and one of the top ten films of the decade as well as one of The Great Movies.
 Gene Siskel ranked it the seventh best film of the year.
 The Sydney Morning Herald named JFK as the best film of 1991.
 Entertainment Weekly ranked it the 5th Most Controversial Movie Ever.

 Ebert's future colleague Richard Roeper was less complimentary: "One can admire Stone's filmmaking skills and the performances here while denouncing the utter crapola presented as 'evidence' of a conspiracy to murder."
 Roeper applauded the film's "dazzling array of filmmaking techniques and a stellar roster of actors" but criticized Stone's narrative: "As a work of fantastical fiction, JFK is an interesting if overblown vision of a parallel universe.
 As a dramatic interpretation of events, it's journalistically bankrupt nonsense."